Preparing for IIT JEE can be nerve-wracking… yeah, we get it.

 Adapting an unbiased study approach and following it religiously is very important.
-Use of a smart online learning platform often helps students to identify their weaker areas and highlight the stronger ones simultaneously.
-Personalised test insights based on artificial intelligence-driven powerful analytics on the online mock test engine helps you identify exactly what to focus on.
+The use of a smart online learning platform often helps students to identify their weaker areas and highlight the stronger ones simultaneously.
+Personalized test insights based on artificial intelligence-driven powerful analytics on the online mock test engine helps you identify exactly what to focus on.
 Thereby enabling a complete 360-degree preparation approach for one of India’s toughest exams.

 - Relying a bit too much on self-study